HEALTH INFORMATION PRIVACY CODE

 Click on the following link for more information about the Health Information Privacy Code

-Click here for details of the 2011 privacy booklet aimed at both health consumers and health providers.
+Click here for the health privacy toolkit aimed at both health consumers and health providers.

 A Summary of the Main Rules

 Health information can only be collected about you where necessary.

 The information about you should be collected only from you, unless there is a good reason why not.

 At the time information is collected from you, you should be made aware of the following:

 - why it is being collected

 - who will be able to see that information